SeanKilleen/seankilleen.github.io/hire/index.md

 * Microsoft MVP in Developer Technologies (~200 in this category in the US)
 * 15+ years developing software in the .NET ecosystem
-* Recently led the modernizatino of a system that industry analysts called more complex than the moon landing
+* Recently led the modernization of a system that industry analysts called more complex than the moon landing
 * Polyglot developer beyond .NET -- comfortable with Javascript (prefer TypeScript), Ruby, Python, and others
 * 5+ years leading teams of between 5-20 individuals
 * Certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications